 22 Pages Posted: 1 Jun 2017 Last revised: 8 Jan 2019

 Date Written: May 30, 2017

-In this Essay, we present data suggesting that lowering the bar examination passing score will likely increase the amount of malpractice, misconduct, and discipline among California lawyers.
-Our analysis shows that bar exam score is significantly related to likelihood of State Bar discipline throughout a lawyer’s career.
+To help provide evidence for a more meaningful debate, we have examined the relationship between bar exam scores and career discipline rates.
+In this Essay, we present data suggesting that lowering the bar examination passing score will likely increase the amount of malpractice, misconduct, and discipline among lawyers.
+Using a large dataset drawn from publicly available California State Bar records, our analysis shows that bar exam score is significantly related to likelihood of State Bar discipline throughout a lawyer’s career.
 We investigate these claims by collecting data on disciplinary actions and disbarments among California-licensed attorneys.
 We find support for the assertion that attorneys with lower bar examination performance are more likely to be disciplined and disbarred than those with higher performance.

-Although our measures of bar performance only have modest predictive power of subsequent discipline, we project that lowering the cut score would result in the admission of attorneys with a substantially higher probability of State Bar discipline over the course of their careers.
+Although our measures of bar performance have only modest predictive power of subsequent discipline, we project that lowering the passing score would result in the admission of attorneys with a substantially higher probability of bar discipline over the course of their careers.
 But we admit that our analysis is limited due to the imperfect data available to the public.
-For a precise calculation, we call on the California State Bar to use its internal records on bar scores and discipline outcomes to determine the likely impact of changes to the passing score.
+And we do not infer a causal relationship between low cut scores and high discipline rates.
+For a precise calculation, we call on state licensing authorities to use their internal records on bar scores and discipline outcomes to determine the likely impact of changes to the passing score.

 Keywords: Bar Exam, California, State Bar, Occupational Licensing, Attorney Discipline, Legal Education, Data

 JEL Classification: J44, K00, K1, K10, K2, K23, K4, K49, Y1, Y10